ibm-cloud-docs/codeengine/logging.md

 ## Viewing application logs with the CLI
 {: #view-applog-cli}

-To view app logs for a specific app with the CLI, use the `application logs` command or the .
+To view app logs for a specific app with the CLI, use the `application logs` command.
 You can display logs of all of the instances of an app or or display logs of a specific instance of an app.
 The `app get` command displays details about your app, including the running instances of the app.

 * To view the logs for all instances of the `myapp` app, specify the name of the app with the `--app` option; for example,